 But the stakes have arguably never been higher for China to make good on its oft-touted ambitions.

-With an average daily stock market turnover of 400 billion yuan (US$7.51 billion) and a total market capitalization of 35.6 trillion yuan ($679.49 billion), Shanghai still lags Hong Kong.
+Shanghai’s average daily stock market turnover is 400 billion yuan (US$62.5 billion) and its total market capitalization is 35.6 trillion yuan ($5.56 trillion).

 In August, Hong Kong’s daily average turnover was $17.33 billion, up 56% on the same period last year.
 Total market capitalization hit $5.46 trillion at the end of the same month, up 42% year on year despite the city’s recent political troubles.